You Make It Easy: Commercial performance

 On the chart dated February 3, 2018, "You Make It Easy" debuted at number 26 on the US Billboard Country Airplay chart.
 The next week, it debuted at number 28 on the Billboard Hot 100 due to strength of digital sales.
 The song reached number one on the Country Airplay for chart dated May 5, 2018, thus becoming Aldean's 18th number one hit.

 "You Make It Easy" sold 77,000 copies in its first week of sales.
 It was the top-selling country song of the week.
 It has sold 601,000 copies in the United States as of January 2019.
+In 2026, it was certified Diamond by RIAA.

 Music video

 The song features a three-part music video spanning 15 minutes, directed by Shaun Silva.
 In it, actor Luke Benward plays a man who is injured in a car accident.
 Silva said that he was inspired by the video for "What Hurts the Most" by Rascal Flatts, which he also directed.